Aetherxn/Azure-Security-Lab/7.Phishing-Incident/README.md

 This investigation demonstrates how phishing attacks continue to exploit human behavior and weak email authentication controls.

-From a cloud security engineering perspective, effective defense requires:
+From a cloud security engineering perspective, effective defence requires:

 - Strong email authentication enforcement
 - SIEM-based correlation of identity + email signals